Xi says China, Egypt hold ‘similar visions and strategies’

 El-Sissi is one of more than 30 world leaders and heads of major international organizations who flew to Beijing for Friday’s opening of the Winter Olympic Games.

-Not having left China since 2019 amid the pandemic, Xi is holding a series meetings on the sidelines of the Games with leaders whose countries are anxious to strengthen relations with the rising superpower.
+Not having left China since 2019 amid the pandemic, Xi is holding a series meetings on the sidelines of the Games with leaders whose mostly undemocratic countries are anxious to strengthen relations with the rising superpower.

 By around midday Saturday, Xi had also met with heads of Kazakhstan, Turkmenistan and Serbia.
 The leaders of Argentina, Ecuador, Qatar, Poland and are also among those in town.